-In October 2016, some municipalities in central Italy were hit hard by an earthquake and Moncler promptly took action to deliver help.
-Through the Francesca Rava Foundation, more than 2,000 down jackets were donated to students and teachers from schools affected by the earthquake in the towns of Norcia, Cascia, and Arquata and the construction of the new elementary school and a multifunctional sports facility were funded in Cascia.
-The school was inaugurated in 2017 during a ceremony attended by local authorities, students, teachers and Moncler representatives.
-The event was attended by 12 employee volunteers of the Group who, together with some animators, entertained the students in a series of fun activities.
+In October 2016, when a number of municipalities in central Italy were hit by a devastating earthquake, Moncler promptly took action to offer its help.
+Through its partnership with the Francesca Rava Foundation, the Company donated more than 2,000 down jackets to students and teachers from schools affected by the earthquake in the towns of Norcia, Cascia, and Arquata.
+In Cascia, it also funded the construction of the new elementary school and the set-up of a multifunctional sports facility.
+The school was inaugurated in 2017, during a ceremony attended by local authorities, students, teachers, and Moncler representatives, including 12 employee volunteers who joined the children's entertainers engaging the students in a series of fun activities.

-Finally, Moncler funded a project for the construction of a playground for the nursery school in Pieve Torina (Macerata), which will be built in 2018 in compliance with seismic and eco-sustainable principles.
-It will be designed following an educational concept focused on environmental issues, through research and the study of exclusive games in this field, created ad hoc by architects at the University of Camerino.
+Lastly, Moncler funded a project for the construction of a playground at the nursery school in Pieve Torina (in Macerata, Italy), which will be built in 2018 in compliance with seismic and eco-sustainable principles.
+The playground's design will be inspired by an educational concept focusing on environmental issues, through research and the study of exclusive games, created ad hoc by architects from the University of Camerino.